 Raise your hand if keeping your social media channels updated and compelling feels like an overwhelming task.
 It’s okay, I understand!
-It’s a lot of work to keep your online presence fresh and engaging.
-Especially if you’re also trying to create music at the same time.
+It’s a lot of work to keep your online presence fresh and engaging – especially if you’re also trying to create music at the same time.
 This is why social media management campaigns are one of the most popular services we offer.

-Our team at Cyber PR manages social media for a wide range of artists and entrepreneurs, and we often find ourselves explaining what a social media management campaign actually entails.
+Our team at Cyber PR manages social media for a wide range of artists and companies, and we often find ourselves explaining what a social media management campaign actually entails.
 Many are wary of letting someone else post for them, with good reason.
-You put a lot of work into gathering your tribe of fans – you don’t want to confuse them with posts that don’t sound like they came from you!
+You put a lot of work into your music and into gathering your fans – you don’t want to confuse them with posts that don’t sound like they came from you!

-In this post, I want to assuage some of these fears, and give you an insider’s look at WHAT WE ACTUALLY DO for our clients during a social media management campaign.
-And if hiring someone to do your social media is not your bag, there will be some helpful hints on how to get better at your own daily posting, content strategy, and our social media content management tool so you can rock it like we do!
+In this post, I want to assuage some of these fears and give you an insider’s look at WHAT WE ACTUALLY DO for our clients during a social media management campaign.
+If hiring someone to handle your social media is not your bag, there are helpful hints on how to get better at your own daily posting, content strategy, and our social media content management tool so you can rock it like we do!

 Laying The Groundwork

 Setting a strong foundation is crucial for social media success.
 Sadly, many social media management companies dive in and just start posting – this is NOT a social media management campaign – this is just someone posting to fill your calendar.
-The most critical part of any social media management campaign is what happens before a single Tweet or Facebook post goes out.
+The most critical part of any social media management campaign is what happens before a single Tweet, Instagram, Newsletter or Facebook post goes out.
 We have to get to know you – as an artist, and as a person – before we can start to post for you.

-Our SMM campaigns are handled by a team of one or two social media managers.
-We start by sending an in-depth questionnaire that asks dozens of questions about your current social media strategy, what types of content you like (and dislike), and what your fans are reacting to currently.
-We ask you to share your favorite artists, videos, quotes and content (even if it is unrelated to your music).
-After you return the questionnaire, our whole team meets to analyze it and create themes, content ideas and a personalized content calendar.
-Next, we set up an in-depth meeting (phone, Skype, or in-person) with you, in order to go over the questionnaire and begin to really understand your voice.
-Together, we go deeper into your interests, influences and what kind of content you want us to add to your current posting schedule.
+We ask you to share your favorite artists, videos, quotes and content.
+After you return the questionnaire, our whole team meets to analyze it, and we begin to build a personalized content calendar.
+Next, we set up an in-depth meeting via phone, Skype, or in-person, in order to go over the questionnaire and begin to really understand your voice.
+Together, we go deeper into your interests, influences and discuss what kind of content you want us to add to your current posting schedule.
 We also look deeply at your analytics to identify other social media users it might be fruitful for you to engage with, and what online conversations you might want to join.
 If you are going to take a stab at making your social strategy more cohesive here is the guide we use internally – It’s called Social Media Tuneup.

 Social Skinning & Special Graphics

-Next, we make sure your brand is cohesive across all channels, and all sites are optimized and skinned.
-It is important to visualize releases, blog features, show announcements, crowdfunding campaign countdowns and social channels.
+Next, we make sure your brand is cohesive across all channels and that all sites are optimized and skinned.
+It is important to visualize releases, blog features, show announcements, and crowdfunding campaign countdowns.
 Our SMMs create unique visual content that fits with each individual artists’ brands.
-To do this we use Canva, but there are many great, easy-to-use apps that will help you create awesome graphics.
+To do this, we have an in-house graphic designer, but there are many great, easy-to-use apps like Canva that will help you create awesome graphics.
 To get inspired, take a peep at some artists that have wonderful branding.

-Once we have the basics down, we start to prep some posts on a what we call the SMM Organizer which is stored in the cloud as a Google Sheet.
+Once we have the basics down, we start to prep some posts on our Content Calendar (also called a Social Media Organizer) which is stored in the cloud as a Google Sheet.
 This is a working document that we and the artist both have full access to.
 We ask our clients to take a peep when there is new content to approve, and have designated columns for any comments or notes they have, as well as a column dictating approval/disapproval.
 When posts are approved by the artist and their team, we schedule your posts out for you.
 This is a working document, so we are always at the ready to replace posts with spontaneous announcements along the way (such as pop-up performances, live streams of your shows or celebratory engagement if your newest single rises to the top of the charts!).
-You have full access to everything we are doing, and we ask our clients to give feedback and make changes at any point.
+You have full access to everything we are doing, and we invite our clients to give feedback and make changes at any point.
 Your level of involvement in the process is completely up to you.
 Some of our clients like to leave everything in our hands, and some stay very involved, even continuing to post themselves.
 This all depends on how much you like social media and how much time you have to get into the action.

 As you may know, Facebook is virtually all pay-to-play.
-The newsfeed algorithms are annoyingly skewed to benefit paid advertisers.
-Therefore, a huge part of Facebook SMM is creating and manage ads for you.
+The algorithms are annoyingly skewed to benefit paid advertisers.
+Therefore, a huge responsibility of Facebook SMM is creating and managing ads for you.
 (Note: Ad budget is not included in our SMM Services pricing).
-We create an advertising strategy that drives engagement on promotional posts, web traffic, and encourages sharing amongst your audience’s networks.
-We also monitor Ad Insights and analytics to determine which Ads are producing the best results, and which strategies resonate well among your target audience.
-Lastly, in this part of your social media management campaign, we strategize on special activations such as contests, newsletter sign up drives (a free download in exchange for an email, for instance), charity tie-ins for Ads, etc. We have an entire LAB which will teach you everything you need to know about preparing your own Ads.
+We create an advertising strategy that drives engagement and web traffic on promotional posts, and encourages sharing amongst your audience’s networks.
+We also monitor Ad Insights and analytics to determine which Ads are producing the best results and which strategies resonate most with your target audience.
+Lastly, in this part of your social media management campaign, we strategize on special activations such as contests, newsletter sign-up drives, Facebook Live, charities, and tie-ins for Ads, etc. We have an entire LAB which will teach you everything you need to know about preparing your own Ads.

-In the end, our goal in a social media management campaign is to streamline your social media strategy, and build your audience organically.
+In the end, our goal in a social media management campaign is to streamline your social media strategy and build your audience organically.
 In order to do this, we learn how to use YOUR voice, YOUR interests, and YOUR music to create compelling content to attract new fans and strengthen the relationship with existing fans.
-If you want help we would love to talk to you – just click below to set up a call and HAPPY POSTING!